alantelles/ultragendocs_content/docs/characteristics.md

 UltraGen is a object oriented language.
 Every type in UltraGen is a descendant from internal type `TInstanceOf`, even *null*, which is an instance of `TNullInstance`.

-Only integers and floats can be mixed in an operation.
+Only integers, bytes and floats can be mixed in an operation.
 Other types mismatches will generate an error.
 Operations between an integer and a float will have as result the type who can hold the value.
 If the result is float, the type of result will be a `Float`.
 If result is integer the type will be an `Integer`.
+The result of operations using `Byte` will be always casted to `Integer`.

 In the next snippet is shown the result of some operations.
 As you will see at the last line, this rule applies to logical and comparisons operations too.